These are the absolute best Game Pass games that you can play on your phone

-Android gamers have a whole new world open to them when it comes to playing video games on their mobile devices thanks to cloud gaming with Xbox Game Pass Ultimate, formerly known as Project xCloud.
-Right now, if you look at the full list of every game you can play, you'll notice that you can choose from over 100, which might feel a bit overwhelming.
+Android gamers have a whole new world open when playing video games on their mobile devices thanks to cloud gaming with Xbox Game Pass Ultimate, formerly known as Project xCloud.
+Right now, if you look at the full list of every game you can play, you'll notice that you can choose from over 200, which might feel a bit overwhelming.

 Luckily, we have your back, and we've picked some of the best ones of the bunch that we think you should check out first.
 This is by no means an exhaustive list — Microsoft has an impressive cloud gaming library full of excellent games.

 You'll see some games come and go; such is the nature of Game Pass.
-But we'll be sure to update this when we can so that you always know which games to play on your phone.
+But we'll be sure to update this when we can so you always know which games to play on your phone.
 We also rounded up the best phones for Game Pass.
 And you'll need a controller for basically all of the games (save a few) before you can dive in, so be sure to check out our picks for the best controllers for Game Pass on Android, too!

 A Plague Tale: Innocence

-A bleak and grisly tale, A Plague Tale: Innocence is a gripping story of two orphans escaping the Hundred Years' War and the Black Death.
+A bleak and grisly tale, A Plague Tale: Innocence is the gripping story of two orphans escaping the Hundred Years' War and the Black Death.
 It's more of a historical fantasy adventure than true historical fiction, but the way things are blended makes for an excellent game and a perfect one to kick off this list.

+You play as Amicia, a French noble-born girl whose world is turned upside down when her home is attacked by soldiers of the Spanish Inquisition, and she must escape with her little brother Hugo.
+Then she discovers that the world outside her estate is plagued, quite literally, by a mysterious, demonic infestation of disease-bearing rats that can kill anything they touch.

-There's plenty of horror elements here, too, which is why I think of this game as grisly.
+There are plenty of horror elements here, too, which is why I think of this game as grisly.
 The bubonic plague was no walk in the park, and it's interesting to see a story set right in the middle of it.
-You'll need to see two orphans to safety while avoiding the Black Death and enemy soldiers.
+You'll need to see the two orphans to safety while avoiding the Black Death and enemy soldiers.
 This game is all about stealth, so be ready.

-A truly gripping tale of survival in truly awful circumstances, A Plague Tale: Innocence will keep you on the edge of your seat the whole time.

 Dead Cells